 D.B.: The basic expectation was obvious – the quality of service at a level comparable to the service provided by the competence centre of Rieber & Søn.

 When choosing a partner, the cost of system maintenance was of course an important parameter, but not the only one.
 The experience of a potential partner, especially in supporting entities of similar size to King Oscar, was for us equally important.
 We feared establishing the cooperation with large international corporations.
 I think that they would not have given adequate – from our point of view – importance to our problems.
 In addition, the offshoring, which is often used nowadays, would have generated new types of problems (a language barrier, various time zones, etc).

-We also made a visit to the BCC outsourcing centre.
-We were intrigued that unlike with other potential partners we were not allowed to enter the server room at BCC.
+We also made a visit to the SNP outsourcing centre.
+We were intrigued that unlike with other potential partners we were not allowed to enter the server room at SNP.
 Today, however, I am sure that this massive steel door which ended our visit was not a dummy.
 And the ban on admission was due to the stringent safety rules.

 Thus, the concept of SAP ERP carve-out from Rieber & Søn was ready and a system maintenance partner chosen.
 What was the next step?

 D.B.: The very migration of SAP to SNP (“technical migration”, in our case we carried out the so-called heterogeneous SAP migration), although it involved the database conversion, was one of the least problematic operations from our point of view.
 Perhaps it looks like that only from King Oscar’s perspective because it was almost entirely carried out by Basis consultants from SNP.
 During the so-called long weekend of system separation (from Thursday, 11:00 p.m. to Monday, 9:00 p.m.), this migration took only a few hours.
 Although after going-live it gave us “moments of terror”.